carolineledbetter/source_attribution/Reports/StatisticalSummary.md

 random forest model had a brier score of
 0.098.
 The calibration plot is shown in figure 4.
-Fruit and animal contact outbreaks were the most over-predicted.
-Dairy, and egg outbreaks were the most under-predicted.
+Fruit and animal contact outbreaks were the most under-predicted.
+Dairy, meat and egg outbreaks were the most over-predicted.

 ![](StatisticalSummary_files/figure-html/validation_calplot-1.png)<!-- -->